hxyulin/redox/README.md

 These can be easily installed using the [rustup](https://rustup.rs/) tool.

 ## Building

+## Prerequisites

+- Rust
+- Cargo
+On linux, the following lirbary is required:
+- llvm-18-dev
+- libpolly-18-dev
+- libzstd-dev

 To build the compiler, run the following command:
 ```bash
 cargo build